augustoproiete/exceldna-unpack/README.md

-# ExcelDnaUnpack
+# ExcelDna-Unpack

-ExcelDnaUnpack is a command-line utility to extract the contents of Excel-DNA add-ins that have been packed with ExcelDnaPack
+ExcelDna-Unpack is a command-line utility to extract the contents of Excel-DNA add-ins that have been packed with ExcelDnaPack

 ## Give a Star! :star: